ajboni/docurry/content/en/docs/01__about/02__what.md

 # What?

-Docurry is an extremely simple, zero-config documentation website generator.
+Docurry is an extremely simple, very opinionated, zero-config documentation website generator.
 The idea is that you focus on writing the content and let the presentation be generated automatically.

 Its main features are: